Certificate in Planning Enforcement - May 2026 Intake

 4. Submission of an essay.

 * Module 1 has a compulsory residential component instead of the on-line training.
-This will mean travelling to our Cambridge venue to start the training at 10am on 6 Februray 2025, staying overnight and concluding at 4pm on 7 February 2025.
+This will mean travelling to Madingley Hall in Cambridge to start the training at 10am on 18 June 2026 , staying overnight and concluding at 4pm on 19 June 2026.
 An initial module of in-person training will allow you to get to know your trainers and your fellow delegates better and will allow for more spontaneous discussions and learning at the residential course.
 We can build on these relationships during the on-line training for the remaining modules.
 Meeting fellow delegates is also invaluable in terms of sharing best practice and developing relationships between local authorities.

 The costs for the residential component are included in the Certificate course fees but you will be responsible for your own travel arrangements.